lindenb/xml-patch-make/README.md

 # xml-patch-make

-XML patch allowing GNU make to output the workflow as XML
+patch allowing GNU make to output the workflow as XML

 # Compilation